BottleRocketStudios/iOS-UtiliKit/docs/Supplementary Views.md

     }
 ```

 We check to see the `ElementKind` that is being requested by the `UICollectionView`, before dequeuing the appropriate view based on that kind.
 The re-use identifier is handled by `UtiliKit`, and so the only information required here is the `ElementKind`.
 In the case that we receive an `ElementKind` that we do not recognize, we will return nil from our provider.
+Keep in mind that regardless of what you return in this case (whether it's `nil` or `fatalError()` or even `UICollectionReusableView()`, UIKit will throw an `NSInternalInconsistencyException` if it doesn't satisfy the internal requirements for that supplementary view.

 This will complete the process of implementing this supplementary view and is entirely repeatable - you can have many supplementary views for a single section (see the example project, which contains a header, footer and badge supplementary for a single section).